What is a digital twin?

 • Proactivity: Predict, plan and prepare for maintenance, market change, or trends in customer preferences.
 McKinsey finds companies can increase revenues 5-10% by being better able to offer a predictive maintenance service to customers.

-How is process intelligence transforming digital twins?
+How are process intelligence and context transforming digital twins?

 • Process data: everything that comes from source systems, describing what’s going on in your business, including objects (POs and invoices, for example), events (the creation of an order or receipt of payment), and interactions (how POs are related to sales orders).

-The graph helps unify data across functions like Order Management, production, and customer service.
+The CCM helps unify data across functions like Order Management, production, and customer service.
 You can then see how something like a sales order flows through the business – but also how it interacts with service requests, lending new perspectives to problems by drilling into upstream and downstream dependencies.
 This then allows you to make decisions and changes thanks to that visibility.

 What does all this mean for business value?
 One automotive manufacturer used Celonis to sync up parallel processes, reducing failed material calls causing production interruptions.
 A packaging manufacturer, meanwhile, saved millions across multiple processes, including the reduction of excess spare parts inventory through cross-process visibility.